gabrielsacampos/levaeu-back/README.md

 #### seeds
    > When needed, we can seed our database from _./seeds/seeder.py_
-    It runs a pandas to **TRUNCATE** each table and seed them with fake data from xslx file at _.seed/seed.xlsx_
+    It runs a pandas to **DROP** each table and seed them with fake data from xslx file at _.seed/seed.xlsx_

 ### src
 #### - models